 To help your staff prepare for the increased amount of remote work, here are ten tips they should apply to reduce cybersecurity risks.

 1. Don’t Use Public Wi-Fi

 Employees should be instructed to never connect via public Wi-Fi for work purposes.
 Data and communications sent over these unsecured networks are at risk of hijacking and eavesdropping.
 Instead, users should save their work until they’re connected to their more secure home network.
 If an employee must connect in public, they should configure their phone as a hot spot and connect their computer to that.

 2. Connect via a Private VPN

 Another option for employees connecting in public is to use a virtual private network, or VPN.
-A VPN, like Wickr Pro’s Smart VPN, provides a secure private tunnel from the user’s device to the corporate network.
+A VPN, like AWS Wickr’s Smart VPN, provides a secure private tunnel from the user’s device to the corporate network.
 Hackers cannot easily access VPNs — especially those with end-to-end encryption — providing a secure connection even if the user is connecting over an unprotected public hotspot.

 3. Use Strong Passwords

 Users should always be encouraged to protect their data, apps, and devices with strong and unique passwords.
 Half of all users use the same passwords for personal and work accounts, which is risky.
 Hackers can easily crack weak passwords and gain access to all of the other passwords and sensitive data stored on a stolen device.
 A device protected by a strong password or biometric credentials is less susceptible to hacking.

 4. Enable Two-Factor Authentication